rust-lang/miri/doc/genmc.md

 - `-Zmiri-genmc`: Enable GenMC mode (not required if any other GenMC options are used).
 - `-Zmiri-genmc-log=LOG_LEVEL`: Change the log level for GenMC.
 Default: `warning`.

-#### Available log levels

-Every log level includes all previous log levels.
   - `quiet`:    Disable logging.
   - `error`:    Print errors.
   - `warning`:  Print errors and warnings.
   - `tip`:      Print errors, warnings and tips.

-#### Extra log levels for debugging

-These are downgraded to `tip` if GenMC is compiled without debug assertions (e.g., with Miri in release mode).
-These options are *very* verbose.
+  - If Miri is built with debug assertions, there are additional log levels available (downgraded to `tip` without debug assertions):
     - `debug1`:   Print revisits considered by GenMC.
     - `debug2`:   Print the execution graph after every memory access.
     - `debug3`:   Print reads-from values considered by GenMC.

 <!-- FIXME(genmc): explain options. -->